Ignatius Kung Pin-Mei: Biography

-He died in 2000, aged 98, from stomach cancer in Stamford, Connecticut.
+Kung died in 2000, aged 98, from stomach cancer in Stamford, Connecticut.
 His funeral was held at St. John the Evangelist Church (now the Basilica of Saint John the Evangelist) in Stamford with Cardinal James Francis Stafford, President of the Pontifical Council for the Laity, presiding.
 Kung's body was then transported to Star of the Sea Church in San Francisco, California, for a Low Mass with Cardinal Paul Shan Kuo-hsi of Taiwan presiding.
 A requiem Pontifical High Mass using the Tridentine Liturgy in Latin was said the following day at Five Wounds Parish in San Jose, California, with Cardinal Shan again presiding.

 Kung is interred next to Dominic Tang, S.J.
 (Archbishop of Canton, China) at Santa Clara Mission Cemetery in Santa Clara, California.